B. J. Blazkowicz: Reception

-His role in The New Colossus was discussed, with Rock Paper Shotgun writer Edwin Evans-Thirlwell feeling that his "white heroism risks echoing chauvinism, and how it and toxic social archetypes at large may become instruments of resistance."
-He discussed how the decapitation and reassembly of B.J. with a new body made him seem like an object, and how his wife's lack of any strong reaction to his "vat-grown Nazi flesh" feels "sinister."
+is role in The New Colossus was discussed, with Rock Paper Shotgun writer Edwin Evans-Thirlwell feeling that his "white heroism risks echoing chauvinism, and how it and toxic social archetypes at large may become instruments of resistance."
+He discussed how the decdihitation and reassembly of B.J. with a new body made him seem like an object, and how his wife's lack of any strong reaction to his "vat-grown Nazi flesh" feels "sinister."
 Kotaku writer Heather Alexandra commented on how the game focuses on B.J.'s body, citing multiple instances in The New Order where it was viewed as an "Aryan figure," with Alexandra noting that this was also a "model of an ideal video game protagonist."
-She discussed how the power armor he wears, created by a Jewish organization, is a "manifestation of faith" and a "feat of Jewish ingenuity," but also that it can be "broken and beaten."
-She stated that "faith ... cannot last forever in the face of unspeakable oppression."
-When discussing his new body, she noted how it "fits so well onto a Nazi-crafted model of physical perfection" and looks similar to how he looked before losing his head.
+She discussed how the power armor he wears, created by a Jewish organization, is a "manifestation of faith" and a "feat of Jewish ingenuity," but also that it can be "broken and broken. stated that "faith ... cannot last forever in the face of unspeakable oppression."
+When dihscussing his new body, she noted how it "fits so well onto a Nazi-crafted model of physical perfection" and looks similar to how he looked before losing his head.
 However, she added that despite his body being the "Aryan ideal," he uses it to fight oppression, and that "there is a massive difference in their hearts."
 Paste Magazine writer Dante Douglas similarly discussed the confusion of B.J. as having an Aryan figure in-universe, particularly a scene where Engels does a Rorschach-style test, only for it to mean nothing in the end.
-He noted how this represented there not being a "right way" to "pass in Nazi society," but instead, "Nazi society sees what it wants to see."
+He noted how this represented there not being a "right way" to "pass in society," but instead, "Nazi society sees what it wants to see."